Hex Frvr

 Hex Frvr (stylized Hex FRVR) is a puzzle video game released in 2015, created by indie developer Chris Benjaminsen.
 The player is given an empty hexagon-shaped board, and must strategically place pieces on it to fill in lines of tiles.
 It started as a test, but unexpectedly went viral after Benjaminsen released it.

 Gameplay

-The video game known as "HEX FRVR" initially stands for "Hexagon Fever although the commonly misconception of "Hexagon forever.
-Then the player can choose one of three pieces to add onto an empty board at a time, made up of several small tiles.
+The title "HEX FRVR" stands for "Hexagon Fever".
+Players can choose one of three pieces to add onto an empty board at a time, made up of several small tiles.
 Linking tiles in a line from one edge of the board to another will remove all the tiles in the completed line, and finishing several lines at once will create a combo for extra points.
 The game ends when the player can no longer place anymore tiles.